XiaozhuFang/xiaozhufang.github.io/_pages/about.md

 Education
 ======
-- PhD candidate, The Chinese University of Hong Kong, Shenzhen, Computer and Information Engineering, expected in 2025
+- PhD candidate, The Chinese University of Hong Kong, Shenzhen, Computer and Information Engineering, expected in 2025.
 - M.S., University of Michigan, Ann Arbor, Mechanical Engineering, in May 2020.
 - M.S., University of Michigan, Ann Arbor, Electrical and Computer Engineering, in May 2020.
 - B.S., Shanghai Jiao Tong University, China, Mechanical Engineering (UM-SJTU Joint Institute), in July, 2018.

-$*$ an exchange semester at TUM, Germany, in 2017 Fall,
+$*$ an exchange semester at TUM, Germany, in 2017 Fall.

 Working Experience